AngSanFloRoz/GnawDaCheese/README.md

       +"Database"
       +export_info()
     }

+    class document{
+      -list Information
+      +importpdf()
+    }

-    Website <|-- OnlineStore: "is a"
+    Cheese-Website- <|-- OnlineStore: "is a"
-    Website <|-- SocialNetwork: "is a"
-    Website <|-- News: "is a"
-    Website <|-- Wiki: "is a"
+    Cheese-Website- <|-- Wiki: "is a"
     OnlineStore --o WebScraping: "has a"
-    SocialNetwork --o WebScraping: "has a"
-    News --o WebScraping: "has a"
     Wiki --o WebScraping: "has a"
-    Database --o WebScraping: "has a"
+    document --o WebScraping: "has a"
 ```
 ## Preleminary solution
 Our project will allow to collect, process and organize large amounts of data from multiple websites quickly and efficiently.